CopperEgg/chef-copperegg/README.md

 Creating and managing website and port probes
 =====
-1. The CopperEgg Cookbook contains a LightWeight Resource Provider (LWRP) for simplifying the automation of CopperEgg probes.
+1. The Uptime Cloud Monitor Cookbook contains a LightWeight Resource Provider (LWRP) for simplifying the automation of Uptime Cloud Monitor probes.
 2. To create a copperegg probe, you need to include something similar to the following example:

 ```ruby